canaryradio/WigleToTAK/README.md

 Tested using Python and Python 3 with a Chrome browser.
 # Quick Start
 Step 1:
-Clone or download Wigle-to-TAK-Python to your computer
+Clone or download WigleToTAK to your computer

 Step 2:
 Initialize or start your WigleCSV creating service (e.g. {$ sudo kismet -t some_wardrive -c wlp3s0 --override wardrive}).
 Another option is to use this for post collection processing.